flusity/flusity-CMS/README.md

   /////// En /////////////////

   <h4> Flusity is a unique name that reflects the mission.
 It originated from the words "flussi" and "city", symbolizing the concepts of data flow and development, connecting everything into a harmonious "city" where everything moves freely and efficiently.</h4>
-<p>PHP CMS project, Install, Log In, Sign Up, admin, moderator, user roles, add/edit/delete (post, layout places, language, files, menu, themes, custom block, addon (plugin) system, user,  backup.sql), update website settings, integrated additional language addition 'en' as default and custom 'lt', 'it', 'fr', 'de'..</p>
+<p>PHP CMS project, Install, Log In, Sign Up, admin, moderator, user roles, add/edit/delete (post, layout places, language, files, menu, themes, custom block, addon (plugin) system, user,  backup.sql), update website settings, Integrated functionality allows for the addition of an extra language to be set as default from the list 'lt', 'it', 'fr', 'de', with 'en' as an additional option.
+With some skills, it's possible to reverse the settings.</p>
 <p><b>CMS flusity</b>Flusity CMS</b> uses PHP as its main server-side programming language.<p>
  <p>CMS flusity uses a traditional server-side generation model, but is built with modern technology and best practices.</p>